Key takeaways

 Virtual concierge

 A virtual concierge lets guests manage check-out on their terms.
-They can schedule their departure time, review their charges and settle their bill - without ever visiting the front desk.
-Once complete, they'll receive an automatic confirmation email with their receipt.
+They can schedule their departure time, review their charges and settle their bill without ever visiting the front desk.
+Once complete, they receive an automatic confirmation email with a receipt.
 Now that's modern hospitality.

 Check-in kiosks

-A check-in kiosk doesn't just speed up arrivals - it also streamlines departures.
+A check-in kiosk doesn't just speed up arrivals but also streamlines departures.
 Guests can check out independently, settle outstanding balances and avoid unnecessary delays, even if they're leaving early in the morning or outside of staffed hours.

 A fully integrated check-in-to-check-out experience